2025 Kings World Cup Clubs

 The 2025 Kings World Cup Clubs (formerly the Kings World Cup, renamed to distinguish from the Kings World Cup Nations) was an international seven-a-side football tournament based on the Kings League format.
 32 teams took part.
 Spain's Porcinos FC automatically qualified as the defending world champions, having won the inaugural tournament in 2024.

 In March 2025, France was announced as the tournament's host nation, coinciding with the launch of the Kings League France.
-The World Cup took place from 1 to 14 June 2025.
+The second edition took place from 1 to 14 June 2025.

 On 1 May 2025, the Paris La Défense Arena was announced as the site of the finals.

 Background

 In an introductory video for the campaign uploaded on 7 September 2024, the 2025 edition of the Kings World Cup, was announced to happen at the end of the season.
 Spain would send Porcinos FC, the defending champions of the competition, alongside four other teams.
 They were to be joined by four teams from the Americas Kings League and teams from the Kings Leagues of Italy, Brazil, France, and Germany, as well as "wildcard" teams from other countries, for a 32-team tournament.
 The first wildcard team was announced on 16 February 2025, Moroccan side Ultra Chmicha (led by content creator Ilyas El Maliki) after the country's semi-final performance at the 2025 Kings World Cup Nations.
 France would be announced as the hosts for the competition on 24 March 2025, during the Kings League France team introduction and draft.